Early White Hair: Myths, Facts, Causes and Prevention Tips

 Tip 5: Avoid Smoking

-Smoking is a well-known cause of numerous health issues, including premature graying.
-Quitting smoking can improve your overall health and may help slow down the graying process.
+Smoking is linked to several health issues and may also be associated with premature greying.
+Quitting smoking can improve your overall health and may help slow down the greying process.
 Consider seeking support from healthcare professionals or groups if needed.

 Conclusion